HorizenLabs/zkVerify/notes_about_network.md

 In order to generate this network we should do the follow steps:

 - Generate the relay chain and parachain docker images
-- Generate 4 node keys (one for each validator/collator)
 - Generate validators credentials and secret files
 - Generate relay chain spec and modify it
 - Generate parachain spec files, genesis state and genesis wasm.